Aries A. Arugay

 Research Interests

-Comparative democratization, civil-military relations, international relations of the Asia-Pacific, contentious politics, security sector governance
+Comparative democratization; civil-military relations; international relations of the Indo-Pacific; contentious politics; social media

 Recent Publications